 Locked bus cycles are used for read-modify-write accesses to memory.
-During a read-modify-write access, a memory base variable is read, modified and then written back to the same memory location.
-It is important that no other bus cycles, generated by other bus masters or by the Intel486 Microprocessor itself, be allowed on the external bus between the read and write portion of the locked sequence.
+During a read-modifywrite access, a memory base variable is read, modified, and then written back to the same memory location.
+It is important that no other bus cycles, generated by other bus masters or by the Am486DX/DX2 microprocessor, be allowed on the external bus between the read and write portion of the locked sequence.

-During a locked read cycle the Intel486 Microprocessor will always access external memory, it will never look for the location in the on-chip cache, but for write cycles, data is written in the internal cache (if cache hit) and in the external memory.
-All data pending in the Intel486 Microprocessor's write buffers will be written to memory before a locked cycle is allowed to proceed to the external bus.
+During a locked read cycle the Am486DX/DX2 microprocessor always accesses external memory.
+It never looks for the location in the on-chip cache, but for write cycles.
+Data is written in the internal cache (if cache hit) and in the external memory.
+All data pending in the Am486DX/DX2 microprocessor's write buffers are written to memory before a locked cycle is allowed to proceed to the external bus.

-The Intel486 Microprocessor will assert the LOCK # pin after the write buffers are emptied during a locked bus cycle.
-With the LOCK # pin asserted, the microprocessor will read the data, operate on the data and place the results in a write buffer.
-The contents of the write buffer will then be written to external memory.
-LOCK # will become inactive after the write part of the locked cycle.
+The Am486DX/DX2 microprocessor asserts the $\overline{LOCK}$ pin after the write buffers are emptied during a locked bus cycle.
+With the $\overline{LOCK}$ pin asserted, the microprocessor reads the data, operates on the data, and places the results in a write buffer.
+The contents of the write buffer are then written to external memory. $\overline{LOCK}$ becomes inactive after the write part of the locked cycle.